slyhne/donation/README.md

 What it does:

 Gives you a donation widget for your Elgg site.
-Handles Paypal, bitcoins or bank tranfers (just the account number) Context menu on any user icon (or on their profile) to mark them as a donator A page where all donators to your site shows
+Handles Paypal and/or bank tranfers (just the account number) Right click on any user icon (or on their profile) to mark them as a donator A page where all donators to your site shows
 Optional: Put a label on profiles to show who has donated
 Optional: Announce donations to the River